pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 How?
 ~~~~

+If the package is implementing any custom build *backend* actions that use
+the Internet, for example by automatically downloading vendored dependencies
-Your source distribution should either include all the files needed
+or fetching Git submodules, its source distribution should either include all
-for the package to build, or allow provisioning them externally.
-Ideally,
+of these files or allow provisioning them externally, and the Internet must not
+be used if the files are already present.

+Note that this point does not apply to Python dependencies that are specified
+in the package metadata, and are fetched during the build and installation
+process by *frontends* (such as :ref:`build` or :ref:`pip`).
+Downstreams use
+frontends that use local provisioning for Python dependencies.

-it should not even attempt to access the Internet at all, unless explicitly
+Ideally, custom build scripts should not even attempt to access the Internet
+at all, unless explicitly requested to.
+If any resources are missing and need
+to be fetched, they should ask the user for permission first.
+If that is not
-requested to.
-If that is not possible to achieve, the next best thing
-is to provide an opt-out switch to disable all Internet access.
+feasible, the next best thing is to provide an opt-out switch to disable

-When such a switch is used, the build process should fail if some
-of the required files are missing, rather than try to fetch them automatically.
-This could be done e.g. by checking whether a ``NO_NETWORK`` environment
+all Internet access.
+This could be done e.g. by checking whether
-variable is set to a non-empty value.
-Please also remember that if you are
+a ``NO_NETWORK`` environment variable is set to a non-empty value.
-fetching remote resources, you must *verify their authenticity* (usually against
-a hash), to protect against the file being substituted by a malicious party.

 Since downstreams frequently also run tests and build documentation, the above
 should ideally extend to these processes as well.

+Please also remember that if you are fetching remote resources, you absolutely
+must *verify their authenticity* (usually against a hash), to protect against
+the file being substituted by a malicious party.

 .. _support-system-dependencies-in-builds: